INSTALLATION GUIDE

 • Multiple sockets on unfused spur.
 Feeding two or more double sockets from a single unfused spur.
 An unfused spur from a ring circuit should supply no more than one single or one twin socket outlet.

 • Inaccessible junction boxes.
 Burying junction boxes behind plasterboard or under floorboards without an access panel.
-Junction boxes must remain accessible for inspection and maintenance unless they are maintenance-free connectors complying with Regulation 526.3.
+Junction boxes must remain accessible for inspection, testing and maintenance unless they are maintenance-free accessories to BS 5733 marked MF, as allowed by Regulation 526.3(f).

 These mistakes are regularly found during EICR inspections and result in observation codes that make the report Unsatisfactory.
 Avoid them by following the rules above and always testing the completed work before issuing a certificate.